 - Breathing tests can cost up to $800.
 The cost depends on which tests you have and how many.

 - A carotid ultrasound costs thousands of dollars.
 It can lead to follow-up tests and a procedure and hospital stay, which costs thousands of dollars.

 When should you have the tests before heart surgery?

 - Breathing tests can be useful if you have a lung disease such as asthma or chronic obstructive pulmonary disease (COPD).
 They also make sense if you have symptoms such as shortness of breath.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2013 Consumer Reports.
+Use of this report is at your own risk. © 2017 Consumer Reports.
 Developed in cooperation with the Society of Thoracic Surgeons.